Layers of OSI Model

 - Directory Services

-OSI model acts as a reference model and is not implemented in Internet because of its late invention.
+OSI model acts as a reference model and is not implemented in the Internet because of its late invention.
 Current model being used is the TCP/IP model.

 This article is contributed by Kundana Thiyari and Harshita Pandey.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.